scottvr/gtrsnipe/README.md

 options:
   -h, --help          show this help message and exit --nudge NUDGE       An integer to shift the transcription's start time to the right.
 Each unit corresponds to roughly a
                       16th note.
   --track TRACK       The track number (1-based) to select from a multi-track MIDI file.
 If not set, all tracks are
                       processed.
   --no-articulations  Transcribe with no legato, taps, hammer-ons, pull-offs, etc.
+  --staccato          Do not extend note durations to the start of the next note for a sustained feel, instead giving each note an 1/8 note duration.
+Primarily for tab-to-MIDI conversions.
+  --debug             Enable detailed debug logging messages.

 ```